AN ARCHES KINDERGARTEN DAY

 We start our day with a health check, a warm greeting from administration and hand sanitizer before heading off to class.
 Then, we hang up our belongings and begin class with a morning meeting that includes the Pledge of Allegiance, Calendar, and a review of the day’s schedule.

-Friday afternoons are extra special with Mini Missions!
-Mini Missions are specialized classes where the subject is determined by the students.
-The class can decide to learn about anything from secret agents to sewing.
+Friday afternoons are extra special!
+While some school may take the afternoon off, we choose to take this time as an opportunity to teach students topics of their choice.
+We call this program, M.I.S.S.I.O.N.S.
+Missions are specialized classes where the subject is determined by the students.
+The class can decide to learn about anything from secret agents to sewing, soccer to robotics, and so much more.

 Research shows that children who attend full-day kindergarten as opposed to half-day kindergarten are more well-rounded as they begin their education.
 Attending for a full day also shows a significant increase in child-led activities and creativity.